 The Adventures of Postpartum Pooping

 The tradition of Ayurveda honors digestion and elimination as the foundations of health.
 Eliminating waste from the body helps us feel great!
-And feeling great is what I wish for you!
+And feeling great is what I wish for everyone, especially new mamas!

 Pooping can be a bit scary after giving birth, AND it still needs to happen daily.
 A swollen pelvic floor, perineal tears or an episiotomy, hemorrhoids, and organs that have shifted in location during pregnancy and birth all contribute to sluggish bowel movements, and pain upon bearing down.